brianbraatz/brianbraatz.github.io/content/post/Articles/NEW/mastering-saml2aws.md

 ---
-title: "SAML2AWS: The Best Dev Way to Authenticate to AWS"
+title: "SAML2AWS: The Best Dev Way to Authenticate to Amazon AWS Cloud"
 description: How to use saml2aws to make cloud dev smoother
 slug: mastering-saml2aws-the-best-way-to-authenticate-to-aws
 date: 2024-06-19